bdeb1337/steamchat/README.md

 <h1 align="center">steamchat</h1>

-Steamchat is an electron web wrapper for **Steam Chat** (https://steamcommunity.com/chat), designed primarily to replace the Steam Chat experience on macOS with the official Steam client, which I did not like.
+Steamchat is an electron web wrapper for **Steam Chat** (https://steamcommunity.com/chat), designed primarily to replace the Steam Chat experience on macOS with the official Steam client.
 It is also available for Windows and Linux.

 ## features

-- *steamchat* primarily operates from the system tray.
+- **steamchat** primarily operates from the system tray.
 You can access it by clicking the steamchat icon and selecting the **toggle window** button.
 - **Configurable application behaviour** by right clicking the tray icon and selecting **settings**.
   - **Minimize on Close** - Minimize the application to the system tray when the close button isclicked.
   - **Minimize to Tray** - Minimize the application to the system tray when the minimize button isclicked.
   - **Start Minimized** - Start the application minimized to the system tray.
   - **Launch on Startup** - Start the application when the system starts.
-- System notifications: steamchat integrates with your **system's native notifications**.
+- **System notifications**: steamchat integrates with your **system's native notifications**.
 - **Update status**: You can update your status directly from the tray menu.
 - **Simplified navigation**: Some navigation from the steamcommunity has been replaced, leaving only a **STEAM header logo** that returns you to the main chat dialog.
 - **Automatic reconnection**: steamchat will automatically reconnect if you lose your connection.